yosefk/funtrace/README.md

 # Integrating funtrace into your build system

+You can postpone "real" build system integration for as long as you want, if the compiler wrappers don't slow things down too much for you.
-The short story is, **choose an instrumentation method and then compile in the way the respective wrapper in compiler-wrappers does.** However, here are some points worth noting explicitly:
+Once you do want to integrate funtrace into your build system, the short story is, **choose an instrumentation method and then compile in the way the respective wrapper in compiler-wrappers does.** However, here are some points worth noting explicitly:

 * **It's fine to compile funtrace.cpp with its own compilation command.** You probably don't want to compile funtrace.cpp when linking your binary the way the wrappers do.
 They only do it to save you the trouble of adding funtrace.cpp to the list of files for the build system to build (which is harder/more annoying than it sounds, if you're trying to trace someone else's program with a build system you don't really know.)
 * **It's best to compile funtrace.cpp without tracing, but "it can handle" being compiled with tracing.** Many build systems make it hard to compile a given file with its own compiler flags. funtrace.cpp uses NOFUNTRACE heavily to suppress tracing; the worst that can happen if you compile it with tracing is that some of its code will be traced despite its best efforts, but it should otherwise work.